 This work utilizes camera vision techniques via an installed surveillance camera and Max MSP processing of data activating a motor/pulley system.
 The pulley agitates a sculptural mini- snow cradle, releasing theatrical snow into the installation space.
 The handmade red clay bricks have been salvaged from a century home in Cleveland, OH.

-Documentation Credits: Jacob Hiss, Alec Miller, Darice Polo, Evan Prunty, Ron Shelton
+Photo Credits: Alex Miller, Darice Polo, Evan Prunty, Megan Young, and Ron Shelton